tolybg/Triggers/README.md

 1. Create a scratch org (or connect to an existing one)
 1. Push the code to your scratch org - this will check that your code compiles
+2. Execute the tests - this will check that your triggers are working as expected

 ## Submitting Your Solution for Assessment